ornl-ssd/cpp-novice/_episodes/15-struct.md

 {: .output}

-The arrow operator (->) is a dereference operator that is used exclusively with pointers to objects that have members.
+The arrow operator is a dereference operator that is used exclusively with pointers to objects that have members.
 This operator serves to access the member of an object directly from its address.

-For example, in the example above:
+For example:

 ~~~
 pmovie->title